 The nearest communities are Monument Valley, Mexican Hat, Bluff, Blanding, and Monticello.
 Highways 191, 211, 95, 261, and 163 all provide access to portions of Bears Ears National Monument.

 Major commercial airlines serve Salt Lake City and St. George, Utah; Grand Junction, Colorado; and Las Vegas, Nevada.
-Commercial airlines also serve Moab, Utah and Cortez, Colorado.
+Commercial airlines also serve Moab, Utah as well as Durango and Cortez, Colorado.

 Bears Ears National Monument

 Bears Ears National Monument, co-managed by the Bureau of Land Management Monticello Field Office, the Manti La Sal National Forest, and the five Tribes of the Bears Ears Commission, is an outstanding landscape with extensive cultural and natural resources.
 The Bears Ears region provides opportunities for world-class recreation.
 Every year, visitors to Bears Ears National Monument enjoy many recreation activities, including hiking, backpacking, rock climbing, river rafting, and riding off highway vehicles.
 However you choose to enjoy your visit to this area, remember to visit with respect, leave no trace, and know before you go.
 There are three main areas on BLM-managed lands Bureau of Land Management areas where you may consider recreating within Bears Ears National Monument: